 SNMPv3 provides you with highest possible security when accessing the devices via SNMP.
+For more detailed information, refer to the section "SNMP (Page 158)".

 Changing the default password after configuring with STEP 7

 If a device in the default status is configured only with STEP 7, it is not possible to change the default password.
 This change must be made directly on the device using WBM or CLI.
 Otherwise the default password is retained and any user could log in using the default password.